 As the rain falls and the sun beams on Southeast Michigan, local crops are blooming.
-You’ll find the best of the region at Hiller’s starting now and continuing well into the fall. … Continue reading
+You’ll find the some of the best produce of the year made here in Michigan. … Continue reading

 Since May is national salsa month, we’d like to devote a little attention to this universal of condiments that attracts sweet and savory alike.